AdobeDocs/dynamic-media-classic.en/help/using/setting-ecatalog-viewer-presets.md

 >To use this Response Template instead of the template defined in the eCatalog itself, add `fmt=1` to the end of the Information Server URL.
 For example: `https://.../$3$/$4$/$1$/?FMT=1`.

 1. Select **[!UICONTROL Save]**.
-1. Select **[!UICONTROL Default]** so that the eCatalog Viewer Preset you created is the one that is used to display eCatalogs on your web page.
+1. Select **[!UICONTROL Default]** so that the eCatalog Viewer Preset you created is the one that is used to display eCatalogs on your Web page.

 To delete an eCatalog Viewer Preset, select it on the Viewer Presets screen and select **[!UICONTROL Delete]**.